The Feasibility and Inevitability of Stealth Attacks: New stealth attack algorithms

 Our first stealth attack algorithm is presented in Algorithm \ref{alg:plain}.
 The algorithm produces a modification of the relevant part $F$ of the original AI system that is implementable by a single ReLU or sigmoid function.
-Regarding the {\it trigger input}, $\bfu'$, the algorithm relies on another process (see step 3) returning a solution of (\ref{eq:trigger_condition_1}), (\ref{eq:trigger_condition_2}) for some $\alpha\in[0,1)$.
-A candidate for this process is an algorithm solving the following constrained nonlinear optimisation problem parameterised by $\bfx,R,\delta,\gamma$:
+Regarding the {\it trigger input}, $\bfu'$, the algorithm relies on another process (see step 3).